matteoferla/crysalin/README.md

 Steps:

 1. RFdiffusion
-2. Filtering in PyRosetta for clashes in full complex
+2. Filtering in PyRosetta for clashes in full complex and superposition to template
 3. ProteinMPNN
 4. Threading & relaxing in PyRosetta and filtering for clashes
 5. Ranking

+Initially, these two extra steps were planned:

 6. AlphaFold2 validation
 7. Thermal tempering validation

+The former is pointless when the majority of the protein is kept.
+The latter gave curious results with controls, so was not pursued.

 ## Installation